IBM-Blockchain-Archive/learn-chaincode/README.md

 #How to write Chaincode

 ##What is covered?
-We will be building up to a working chaincode that will be able to create generic assets.
+You will be incrementally building up to a working chaincode that will be able to create generic assets.
-Then we will show how to interact with the chaincode via the networks API.
+Then you will interact with the chaincode via the network's API.

 ##What is chaincode?
 Chaincode is a piece of code that lets you interact with a network's shared ledger.
 Whenever you 'invoke' a transaction on the network, you are effectively calling a function in a piece of chaincode that reads and writes values to the ledger.